 Police arrested Ryan Presley, 30, after passers by reported seeing a man in a car with an Uzi, which he then put under his jacket and went into a barber shop at 1222 N.E.
 Alberta Street.

-Scared that an armed robbery was about to go down, witnesses told police the man hid the gun inside his jacket and walked into the barber shop.
+Scared that an armed robbery was about to go down, witnesses called police.

 But wait?
 Wasn't it just a couple of weeks ago that two men strolled through a Sellwood neighborhood brandishing assault weapons.
 And that was perfectly legal.